M6 junction 10 improvement

 ECHO is a one-way feedback tool, so if you’d like a response to your feedback you can email the project team at: M6Junction10Improvement@nationalhighways.co.uk

 The M6 junction 10 currently experiences significant congestion and traffic delays, particularly during morning and evening peak times.
 Road capacity problems have been identified as one of the main transport issues facing the Black Country within the West Midlands Local Transport Plan.

 The congestion includes queuing on the roundabout and the motorway slip roads, the Black Country Route and other roads leading to the junction.
 The improvements will ease congestion and reduce journey times for the thousands of drivers who use it every day

 We're working collaboratively with Walsall council to deliver the scheme within the current budget and to meet commitments made in our Delivery Plan and Walsall Council’s major transport scheme priorities for the period 2015-19.

-We have a target completion period but we’re working as quickly as possible and expect to complete the improvement work in 2022.
+We have a target completion period and are working as quickly as possible to complete the improvement work.

 Existing M6 Junction 10 layout prior to works starting

 New M6 Junction 10 layout after work has finished

 - replace the two existing bridges with two new, four-lane bridges to increase capacity